1

 39

-After a while, the boy slowly turned around and walked briskly this way.
+After a moment, the boy slowly turned around and began walking briskly in this direction.

-But when only his face was visible, he stopped for a moment and looked at something.
+But when only his face remained visible, he stopped briefly to look at something.

 40

-A grain merchant stood in the center of the crowd.
+A rice merchant stood at the center of the crowd.

-He stood among the spread-out silk fabrics, waving a single obi sash as he earnestly called out to the crowd.
+He stood amidst spread-out fabrics, waving a single obi while earnestly calling out to the crowd.

 41

-The obi sash was swung back and forth and side to side, revealing one end by two or three shaku.
+The obi was being waved back and forth and side to side, revealing one end by two or three feet.

-The snowflakes gradually spun while beginning to fall, spiraling beyond the obi as well.
+The snowflakes gradually spun while also beginning to fall, swirling, from the obi.

 42

-Underneath the hung shirts and underpants, an old woman was warming herself alone at a foot warmer.
+Underneath the hung shirts and underpants, an old woman sat alone warming herself by a hibachi.

-In front of the old woman as well were knitwear items.
+In front of the old woman as well were knitted goods.

-At the hem of the foot warmer, a black cat occasionally licked its front paws.
+At the base of the hibachi, a black cat was occasionally licking its front paws.

-A black cat sat at the hem of the foot warmer.
+A black cat sat at the hem of the hibachi.

-To the left, the boy’s lower body was also visible.
+To the left, part of the boy’s lower body was visible.

-But eventually, it wore a Turkish hat with long tassels on its head.
+But before long, it wore a Turkish hat with long tassels on its head.

 44